maratai/craftery/sff.md

 # Military Science Fiction
 - Timothy Zahn. *Heir to the Empire*. **to-read**

+# Space Opera
+- Iain M. Banks. *Use of Weapons*.
+The Culture (series).
+I haven't read this yet.
+(In fact, the only Culture novels I've read are *The Player of Games* and *Surface Detail*.)

 # Space opera
 - Christopher Ruocchio.
 The Sun Eater #1 *Empire of Silence*. **currently reading**